powei55/interior-consultant-master/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

  You can find the demo on netlify
-- i learned how a developer can adopt both flexbox and grid on the same projects.
+-  I learned how a developer could adopt both flexbox and grid on the same projects.
- This projects help me alot to think on how to place my HTML codes correctly, i also learnt using material icon on the course of this projects
+ These projects help me a lot to think about how to place my HTML codes correctly, I also learned to use material icons in the course of these projects.

 ### Built With